Happyseaweed/handTracking/README.md

 ```

 # Other things
-The module is not perfect, there are still small limitations such as CoM and palm center for two hands.
+The module is not perfect, support for multiple hands in the frame at the same time is still being developed.
 It will hopefully be updated regularly.

 Thanks!